 Open the Add Anchor tool first

 To access pen tool options, click and hold the Pen Tool icon in the toolbar.
 Select the “Add Anchor” tool from the drop-down menu.
 In this example, an “anchor” is just another word for a point on your drawn path.
-Because they operate as anchors for each line segment that makes up the complete path, Photoshop considers these points to be anchors.

 Step 2: To make a new point, click along the existing path